 |RTX 2060 Super||12nm||445mm2||10.8 billion||1470 MHz||8 GB GDDR6||14000 MHz||256-bit||175W|

-As you can see from the most important specs, there is not much difference between these two GPUs on paper.
+As you can see from the most important specs, there is no big difference between these two GPUs on paper.
 Sure, the RX 5700 XT boasts a 7nm architecture, a much smaller die, and has a higher base clock speed, but the RTX 2060 Super is still more power-efficient and has a slightly higher transistor count, all the while both GPUs utilize what is essentially the same VRAM configuration.

 To put it bluntly, the RX 5700 XT pretty much consistently outperforms the RTX 2060 Super in most of the newer games.
 Not only that, but it can even go toe-to-toe with the significantly pricier RTX 2070 Super!